DJCordhose/ecmascript-2015-iojs/README.md

 ### Symbol

-ES6 introduced a new primitive datatype `symbol`.
+ES6 introduces a new primitive data type `symbol`.
 Using symbols you can create unique "identifiers" as each symbol is unique and immutable:

 ```JavaScript
 const one = Symbol();